univpancasila/apidocs-neosisdam/README.md

 ### 00 - OK

 The request was successful, and the server has returned the requested data.

+### 01 - Server Error

+Something Went Wrong on the server.

 ### 10 - Account Not Found